novasup666/TIPE/README.md

 In english:

+/!\ The code might seem heavy or unefficient in some aspect but you should keep in mind that the code mainly needs to be easyily manipulated and read (as it should be printed for exam assessors).

-This project present a modified implementation of Dijkstra's algorithm to find a widest path in a flow network, as well as an implementation of Edmond-Karp's algorithm of max flow.
+This project present a modified implementation of Dijkstra's algorithm to find a widest path in a flow network, as well as an implementation of Edmond-Karp's algorithmof max flow.

 These are used to determine some itineraries for visitors of the Stade de France, Saint-Denis, France during wide sports events like the 2024 Paris Olympic games.

 Published: